-Core portfolio bedrock

-Our portfolio has developed and diversified since our IPO.
+1. Core portfolio bedrock Our portfolio has developed and diversified since our IPO.
 We have invested well and have crystallised value growth through a number of realisations.
 Our core European portfolio has consistently delivered returns in line with, or ahead of, our expectations.
 These returns have been supported by the steady value growth and robust income generation of our investments.
 This portfolio provides a solid bedrock for future development.

-Target investment opportunities

-We have been disciplined investors, maintaining our focus on core infrastructure, which has delivered the portfolio income and capital growth we expected.
+2. Target investment opportunities We have been disciplined investors, maintaining our focus on core infrastructure, which has delivered the portfolio income and capital growth we expected.
 There are good opportunities for skilled investors in the core infrastructure market, which will remain our key area of focus.

-As market conditions evolve, we also see other attractive areas to develop our business, most notably primary PPP investments.
-Investment in social and energy infrastructure is at the heart of the Europe-wide agenda to stimulate growth and private sector funding is key to the implementation of these ambitions.
+As market conditions evolve, we also see other attractive areas to develop our business , most notably primary PPP investments.
+Investment in social and energy infrastructure is at the heart of the Europe wide agenda to stimulate growth and private sector funding is key to the implementation of these ambitions.
 This will result in investment opportunities, as resource-constrained governments across Europe seek to privatise or open up essential infrastructure through PPP-style transactions.

-?
-Return volatility

-While the case for infrastructure development in India remains unaltered, private infrastructure investment in India has faced more political, market and macroeconomic challenges than we expected when we initially made our commitment to the India Fund in 2007.
+3. Return volatility While the case for infrastructure development in India remains unaltered, private infrastructure investment in India has faced more political, market and macroeconomic challenges than we expected when we initially made our commitment to the India Fund in 2007.
 Our investment in the India Fund has not been immune to those challenges and, as a result, has suffered significant valuation volatility and has not delivered the premium returns we anticipated.
 In turn, this has introduced an element of volatility to the total return.
 The India Fund reached the end of its investment period in November 2012 and the Board decided that, as the Fund's assets are gradually realised, the Company will not redeploy the proceeds in India.

-Portfolio balance

-The Company will focus its future investment activity in the core infrastructure and PPP markets, where the Investment Adviser sees the best opportunities to invest.
+4. Portfolio balance The Company will focus its future investment activity in the core infrastructure and PPP markets, where the Investment Adviser sees the best opportunities to invest.
 Over time, as the investments in the India Fund are gradually realised, the portfolio will rebalance in favour of less volatile core and PPP investments in our focus European market, which can deliver a substantial portion of their return through income and an element of capital growth.

-5 Specialist advisory skills

-The Board believes that the Investment Adviser is well placed to access the target investment opportunities, with its strong track record in core infrastructure and PPP/PFI investing.
+The portfolio composition will evolve over time as follows: 75%-80% invested in core infrastructure 20%-25% invested in PPP, with an emphasis on primary investments The India Fund portfolio will be gradually realised 5.
+Specialist advisory skills The Board believes that the Investment Adviser is well placed to access the target investment opportunities , with its strong track record in core infrastructure and PPP/PFI investing.
 In light of the complexity and the long-term nature of infrastructure investing, portfolio management is a key area of focus for the Investment Adviser and is an important tool in achieving our return objectives.

-Illustrative portfolio composition

-This evolution will reduce the volatility of the overall portfolio return and increase the income generation from the portfolio.